intaek-h/maltese/README.md

 Queries and pagination

-- [ ] listPuns({ animalId?, before?, limit }): filter by status, optional animalId, paginate by _creationTime.

-- [ ] getPunByPublicKey(publicKey): use by_public_key.
+- [x] getPunByPublicKey(publicKey): use by_public_key.

-- [ ] getLikesForPuns(punIds): batched counts or read likeCount on puns.

 Client integration

-- [ ] Update UI to use paginated listPuns and optimistic like/unlike with server reconciliation.

-- [ ] Prevent multiple like/report actions per item in UI based on current user’s state.
+- [x] Prevent multiple like/report actions per item in UI based on current user’s state.

 - [ ] Show hidden/queued states only in admin views.